xiph/flac/man/metaflac.md

 # OPTIONS

+**-o** *filename***, \--output-name=***filename*
+:	Output to a new file instead of changing or rewriting the input
+	file.

 **\--preserve-modtime**
 :	Preserve the original modification time in spite of edits.
+This does
+	nothing when -o or --output-name are specified.

 **\--with-filename**
 :	Prefix each output line with the FLAC file name (the default if more